Kevin Jonas

 Paul Kevin Jonas Jr. (born November 5, 1987) is an American musician, singer, songwriter and actor.
-He rose to fame as the lead guitarist of the pop rock band Jonas Brothers alongside his younger brothers Joe and Nick.
-Jonas became a prominent figure on the Disney Channel alongside his brothers in the late 2000s, gaining a large following through the network: he appeared in the widely successful musical television film, Camp Rock (2008) and its sequel, Camp Rock 2: The Final Jam (2010) as well as two other series, Jonas Brothers: Living the Dream (2008–2010) and Jonas (2009–2010).
+He rose to fame as the lead guitarist of the pop rock band Jonas Brothers alongside his younger brothers, singer-songwriters Joe and Nick Jonas.
+The three brothers became prominent figures on the Disney Channel in the late 2000s, gaining a large following through the network: they appeared in the widely successful musical television film, Camp Rock (2008) and its sequel, Camp Rock 2: The Final Jam (2010) as well as two other series, Jonas Brothers: Living the Dream (2008–2010) and Jonas (2009–2010).

-After the group confirmed a hiatus in 2012, Kevin appeared on his own E! reality series that same year, Married to Jonas, with his wife, Danielle.
-Following the band's initial break-up in 2013, Jonas appeared on the seventh season of The Celebrity Apprentice in 2014, founded the construction company Jonas Werner, and became the co-CEO of The Blu Market, an influencer marketing company.
-In 2019, he rejoined the Jonas Brothers following their reunion.
-The group would go on to release their fifth studio album.
-The reunited Jonas Brothers appeared in two Amazon Prime Video documentaries named Jonas Brothers: Chasing Happiness and Happiness Continues in 2019 and 2020, respectively.

-Jonas appeared on People magazine's list of the Sexiest Men Alive in 2008 at the age of 21.
+After the Jonas Brothers confirmed a hiatus in 2012, Kevin appeared on his own E! reality series that same year, Married to Jonas, with his wife, Danielle Jonas.
+Following the band's initial break-up in 2013, he appeared on the seventh season of The Celebrity Apprentice in 2014, founded the construction company Jonas Werner, and became the co-CEO of The Blu Market, an influencer marketing company.
+In February 2019, the Jonas Brothers reunited and would go on to release their fifth studio album, Happiness Begins, that summer.
+The band members appeared in two Amazon Prime Video documentaries named Jonas Brothers: Chasing Happiness and Happiness Continues in 2019 and 2020, respectively.
+Kevin appeared on People magazine's list of the Sexiest Men Alive in 2008 at the age of 21.
 He therefore was included as part of its 21 Club.
+Since 2025, Jonas has ventured into solo work, with his debut solo single, "Changing", being released in November 2025.
+His second solo single, "Little Things", was released in May 2026.